December 15, 2025 Update: Bill 9 Passed its second reading, please read the details here.

 The Housing and Land Use Committee met on October 14, 2025, to review the findings of the Temporary Investigative Group (TIG) formed earlier this year to study potential paths forward for Bill 9, the proposed law phasing out short-term rentals (STRs) in apartment-zoned areas.

-Purpose of the TIG Report
+Purpose of the Maui TIG Report

 The group’s task was to identify which Apartment-zoned properties may be appropriate to keep their existing transient vacation rental (TVR) uses and to recommend next steps for the County Council.